FREQUENTLY ASKED QUESTIONS

 How do I request Police or Fire participation in my Night Out celebration?

-We ask that you not call the individual Fire Stations or Police Precincts, as the number of calls could overwhelm them.
+We ask that you not call the individual Fire Stations or Police Precincts to request visits, as the number of calls could overwhelm them.

 What about live music?